What a unique island! Between nature and architecture, there’s no time to get bored.

 Of course, many people also come to Lanzarote to lie on the beach and enjoy the sun.

-We prefer the beaches of Playa Blanca.
+We prefer the Playa Blanca beaches.

 13. Fun on land, water and in the air